Giants vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-LaMonte Wade Jr and the San Francisco Giants will try to find success against Marcus Stroman when he starts for the Chicago Cubs on Friday at 10:15 PM ET.
+Kyle Hendricks will be on the mound for the Chicago Cubs when they take on LaMonte Wade Jr and the San Francisco Giants on Saturday at 7:35 PM ET.

-The Giants are favored in this one, at -110, while the underdog Cubs have -110 odds to play spoiler.
-The total is 8 runs for the matchup.
+The Cubs are -105 moneyline underdogs in this matchup against the favored Giants (-115).
+The contest's total is listed at 7.5 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.